 Indian Government has introduced BPL Card in order to provide alleviation for poor people in which only poor people of the society are eligible for this type of cards.
 These people can be bifurcated on daily livelihood such as flower sellers, card pullers, rickshaw pullers, black smith, collies, porters etc. These people are identified by the government employees of the department and then BPL Card is issued with the support of Food and Supplies Department, Union Territory, Chandigarh in which 35 kgs of Rice or Wheat is being issued @ Rs.6.02 and 4.50 per kg respectively.

 In order to get this card, a person has to submit an application form which has to be duly attested by the Village Sarpanch or by Municipal Councilor, two group family photographs (passport size) and finally an affidavit which has to be duly specified.

 - Above Poverty Line (APL) Cards:

 One needs to present deletion/surrender certificate which must be issued from the belonging region of person from where he is shifted to Chandigarh for having APL Cards.
 Two group family photographs are also required for this.
 Time of maximum 15 days is taken for issuing these cards after receiving application form.

 Requirements for obtaining an APL Card:

-- Application form should be duly attested by any Gazetted Officer in case of Urban Area and in rural area it can be attested by Sarpanch.
+- Application form should be duly attested by any Gazetted Officer in case of Urban Area and in rural area, it can be attested by the Sarpanch.